 The Office of Financial Aid at Wisconsin Lutheran College guides students and parents through the loan application process.

+We encourage students and parents to discuss and create a plan for college tuition payments.
+Examine your estimated out-of-pocket costs and consider taking advantage of our payment plans.
 Although loans should not be a family’s first option to pay for school, many students may need to borrow to pay

 a portion of their education costs.